 Lo-Fi @ Newcastle Music Festival – brought to you by The [Y] Project and Adamstown Arts.
-Held in the Dungeon on August 4th, featuring Imbi the Girl, the night will also showcase local bands Hey Universe, Shrimp, Flight Hawk and Cherry Stain.
+Held in the Dungeon on August 4th, featuring Imbi the Girl, the night will also showcase local bands Hey Universe, Shrimp, She’s My You and Cherry Stain.

 Pay at the door, or online at trybooking